Vaei/PredictedMovement/README.md

 solution is to call `GetCharacterMovement()->FlushServerMoves()` from the Character.
 It is worthwhile to expose this to blueprint.
-The correction mechanism implemented in `UStaminaMovement::ServerCheckClientError` will trigger a correction if the Stamina desyncs in 2 units.
+The correction mechanism implemented in `UStaminaMovement::ServerCheckClientError` will trigger a correction if the Stamina desyncs in 2 units by default (see `UStaminaMovement::NetworkStaminaCorrectionThreshold`).
 Note that Stamina corrections won't necessarily correct also our character Transform.

 This is not designed to work with blueprint, at all, anything you want exposed to blueprint you will need to do it Better yet, add accessors from your Character and perhaps a broadcast event for UI to use.